 Are you an editor or a writer?
 How do you know?
 What are the crucial differences between the two specializations?
-The question arose when Slate science editor Laura Helmuth was visiting a class that Ann Finkbeiner teaches at the graduate program in science writing at Johns Hopkins University.
+The question arose when Slate science and health editor Laura Helmuth was visiting a class that Ann Finkbeiner teaches at the graduate program in science writing at Johns Hopkins University.
 Ann, hoping to help her students figure out whether they were natively editors or natively writers, asked Laura about the difference between writers and editors.

 Ann didn’t know, either.

 After the class was over, Ann and Laura gave the question some more thought and then enlisted other writers and editors to help them answer it.
 We’ll run their answers in two separate posts today and tomorrow.
 Today, the writers.

 I’m almost purely a writer.
 When I first started writing, my superb editors—people like Warren Kornberg and Tim Appenzeller—astounded me because they could say things like, “take the last sentence of every paragraph and make it the first sentence,” or because they could see the structure of a story that in my head was just a bunch of buzzing flies.
 “Wow,” I thought, “such seriously smart people.”

 I still think they’re seriously smart, but I also think that’s what editors do: They stand back and analyze.
 I was busy trying to understand the science in the first place, then get it right, then write it so that readers could see how beautiful it was, then rewrite it 6,000 times for clarity, accuracy, concision, and elegance.
 An editor looks at the thing as a whole, analyzes its structure, and moves the boxes and connectors around until the story is logical, seemly, and stable.